anuprulez/similar_galaxy_tools/README.md

 - [Gradient descent](http://ruder.io/optimizing-gradient-descent/)
 - [Combining similarity distributions](https://faculty.fuqua.duke.edu/~clemen/bio/Published%20Papers/28.CombiningDistributions-Clemen&Winkler-RA-99.pdf)

-## Text similarity using neural network
+## Text similarity using neural network (document embeddings)

-Rather than using cosine angle similarity for documents, neural network approaches can be used to find similarity among documents.
-They learn vector representations of documents (document embeddings).
-One of these approaches is [doc2vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) and its [review](https://arxiv.org/pdf/1607.05368.pdf).
+Rather than using cosine angle similarity for documents, a learning-based approach known as [doc2vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) is used to compute fixed length vector representations (document embeddings) for each document.
+These vector representations (one for each document) can be used to find its proximity to all other document using popular vector distance metrics.
+The basic principle of this work is to maximize the conditional probability of a word given a set of words chosen randomly using a window.
+There is a [review](https://arxiv.org/pdf/1607.05368.pdf) work of the original work which gives useful insights into the results achieved by the original work.
 A widely used implementation of this approach is [here](https://github.com/RaRe-Technologies/gensim ).
-This approach is used to find similarity among documents and these similarity scores are combined using an optimizer.
+We use this approach to find similarity scores among documents and these similarity scores (from multiple sources) are combined using an optimizer for each document.

 ## Results online!